Confederate statue vandal must pay $16,000

 McCutchen said he wants Ordaz convicted of a felony, especially since he was the one who damaged the statue with the hammer.

 The monument has been on the square since 1908 in an agreement with Benton County.
-The Daughters of the Confederacy announced June 1 it has agreed to move the statue to a private location, according to a news release from the group.
+The Daughters of the Confederacy announced June 1 it would move the statue to a private location, according to a news release from the group.

-The Daughters of the Confederacy will work with the Benton County Historical Society and other community members to move the monument to James H. Berry Park, a private park adjacent to the Bentonville Cemetery, where Berry is buried.
+The Daughters of the Confederacy will work with the Benton County Historical Society and other community members to move the monument to James H. Berry Park adjacent to the Bentonville Cemetery.

-McCutchen said the monument with be repaired and refurbished after it is removed from the square.
+McCutchen said the monument will be repaired and refurbished after it's removed from the square.